What is the Maintenance Process for an ERP System: 4 Key Steps

 Limited IT Availability

-If IT resources are scarce at your company, finding suitable windows for maintenance can be challenging.
-And the lack of available IT personnel can result in longer response times and extended system downtime.
+If IT resources are scarce at your company, finding suitable maintenance windows can be challenging.
+The lack of available IT personnel can result in longer response times and extended system downtime.
 Either hire an in-house team or ask the ERP vendor about continuous support options.

 Third-Party Integration